JamperCin/FormsCreator/README.md

 ```

-**NB :** Every first page should have a single button below the list of views to move the page to the next page like below
+**NB :** Every first page should have a single button below the list of views to move the page to the next page like below.
+Likewise, on the last page , add a submit button to get all the values entered by user

 ```